 For more than 18 years, the New Jersey Bonner AmeriCorps Program has utilized the talents and interests of college students and community members, the resources of institutions of higher education and the expertise of community-based organizations to address issues related to youth literacy, college access, food security, and job skilling training.

-Since the program's inception, the New Jersey Bonner AmeriCorps Program has received over 1,500 applications for a year-long commitment to serving communities within the state of New Jersey.
 The program began as a larger initiative to assist New Jersey institutions of higher education build the capacity of their Bonner Leader Programs.
 The support of AmeriCorps members has provided institutions with additional funding, the experience of civic engagement and service in a community, and an education award to low-income college students.
-Simultaneously, the program provided a means for the Bonner Foundation to expand it's involvement in social service initiatives around the local central New Jersey area.
+Simultaneously, the program provided a means for the Bonner Foundation to expand its involvement in social service initiatives around the local central New Jersey area.

 Through the Crisis Ministry Program, the Bonner Foundation has cultivated long-term community partnerships across the state of New Jersey by providing $700,000 annually in grants to hunger-relief programs.
 This has resulted in cultivated community partnerships, which have lasted over a decade.
 The New Jersey Bonner AmeriCorps program provided the perfect cohort experience for piloting new programmatic initiatives such as those through Community Based Research and Policy Options.
 Once the projects reached greater scales, they were absorbed by various AmeriCorps VISTA programs around the state of New Jersey and beyond.